-In order for the automatic transmission process to work properly, the Wireless settings must match those on the Wireless Access Points.
+In order for the automatic transmission process to work properly, the wireless settings must match those on the Wireless Access Points.
 Do not change any of these settings unless instructed to do so by your agency's Network Administrator or a Mobile-Vision Technical Support Engineer.

-- 6. Enter/select your changes in the appropriate field(s). - 7.
-Click Save.
+6. Click Save.
 A confirmation message is displayed.